movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 The writable mount policy currently requires:

 * One device, CRC32C, and existing SINGLE or DUP chunks only.
-* Skinny metadata, with only `MIXED_BACKREF`, `EXTENDED_IREF`,
+* Skinny metadata, with only `MIXED_BACKREF`, `BIG_METADATA`,
-  `SKINNY_METADATA`, and `NO_HOLES` incompat bits accepted.
+  `EXTENDED_IREF`, `SKINNY_METADATA`, and `NO_HOLES` incompat bits accepted.
 * No compat-ro feature bits, including free-space-tree and block-group-tree.
 * No pending log root, seeding device, or read-only top-level filesystem tree.
 * No fallback from a newer valid superblock mirror to an older generation.
-* No legacy extent items, simple-quota owner refs, shared block/data refs, snapshots, or additional subvolumes.
+* No legacy extent items, simple-quota owner refs, shared block/data refs, or snapshots.
+Additional subvolumes may be present and traversed, but their vnodes reject mutations with `EROFS`.
 The complete extent tree is scanned before the transaction subsystem is initialized.
 * No device add/remove, chunk allocation, balance, relocation, scrub repair, send/receive, qgroups, or zoned mode.